shariq1989/cookbook/content/recipe/Sesame_Tofu_Stirfry.md

 #### Is Sesame Mushroom and Tofu Stir-Fry vegetarian?
 Is Sesame Mushroom and Tofu Stir-Fry vegan?

 This dish caters to both a vegetarian and vegan way of eating.
-Easily replace the fish sauce in the recipe with marmite instead; the marmite adds the umami flavor we are going for with the fish sauce.
+Easily replace the fish sauce in the recipe with [marmite](https://amzn.to/2OXF8fQ)instead; the marmite adds the umami flavor we are going for with the fish sauce.
 You can also substitute the honey in the recipe for agave.

 #### Can I freeze the tofu stir-fry?

-While you can freeze uncooked or fried firm tofu, I wouldn't suggest freezing stir-fried tofu, especially if cooked in a sauce; freezing and re-heating will alter the desired texture of the tofu.
+While you can freeze uncooked or fried firm tofu, I wouldn't suggest freezing stir-fried tofu, especially once it has cooked in a sauce; freezing and re-heating will alter the desired texture of the tofu.

 ### INSTRUCTIONS: STEP-BY-STEP